 It was realized early on in our investigations that cryogenic testing of our prototypes was essential.
 To do this, we used an Environmental Chamber made by Sun Electronic Systems model EC12 \cite{ECref}, capable of providing a controlled enclosure at our desired operating temperature of 165 K. A small aluminum box, see Figure~\ref{fig:testing_box}, was modified to provide fixturing and electrical shielding for the thermal testing of the prototypes in the EC while a Keithley 6517B \cite{Keithley} electrometer/high resistance meter monitored resistance.
 A measurement of an amorphous silicon prototype that had a resistance of about 10 G$\Omega$ at room temperature measured nearly 2 T$\Omega$ at 165~K. In order to reach our target resistivity, the silicon needed to be lightly doped.

 We were advised at SNF that the doping equipment available at the time was unlikely to reliably produce low dopant concentrations and were pointed to colleagues at Berkeley as an alternative.
-We then approached the Director of the Marvell Berkeley Nanofabrication Laboratory (MBNL), Dr. William Flounder, for assistance with our R\&D program and a meeting was arranged.
+We then approached the Director of the Marvell Berkeley Nanofabrication Laboratory (MBNL) for assistance with our R\&D program.